-- (a) The Oral Examination Summary Form is a working document, on which the marks for each section of the test are to be entered in detail, as specified in the instructions in Section 7.5.
+- (a) The Oral Examination Summary Form is a working document, on which the marks for each section of the test are to be entered in detail, as specified in the instructions in Section 7.3.
 Be very careful to check all additions.
-The form and instructions for completing the form may be downloaded from www.cie.org.uk/samples.
-The database will ask you for the syllabus code (i.e. 0538) and your Centre number, after which it will take you to the correct forms.
-Follow the instructions when completing each form. - (b) The total marks, or where applicable the internally moderated marks, should then be submitted to Cambridge as detailed in the Cambridge Administrative Guide.
+The form and instructions for completing the form may be downloaded from www.cambridgeinternational.org/samples.
+The database will ask you for the syllabus code (i.e. 0538) and your centre number, after which it will take you to the correct forms.
+Follow the instructions when completing each form. - (b) The total marks, or where applicable the internally moderated marks, should then be submitted to Cambridge International as detailed in the Cambridge Handbook.